-Year Ended De cember 31, 2 019 2 018 2 017 Shares Weighted Average Fa Shares Value per Sh Shares Weighted- Average Fair Value per Share Shares Weighted- Average Fair Value ner Share Outstanding at January 1 75,250 \$ 53.49 169,000 \$ 53.66 271,000 \$ 51.09 Vested \$ \$ (82,000) \$ 45.17 Forfeited/Canceled (6,000) \$ 53.49 (8,000) \$ 53.49 (20,000) \$ 53.62 Expired (69,250) \$ 53.49 (85,750) \$ 53.80 \$ Outstanding at December 31 \$ - 75,250 \$ 53.49 169,000 \$ 53.66
+Year Ended December 31, 2 020 2 019 2018 Shares Weighted- Average Fair Value per Share Shares Weighted- Average Fair Value per Share Shares Weighted- Average Fair Value per Share Outstanding at January 1 \$ 75,250 \$ 53.49 169,000 \$ 53.66 Vested \$ \$ \$ Forfeited/Canceled \$ (6,000) \$ 53.49 (8,000) \$ 53.49 Expired \$ (69,250) \$ 53.49 (85,750) \$ 53.80 Outstanding at December 31 \$ \$ 75,250 \$ 53.49 cumulative underwriting income, annual underwriting income, and net earned premium growth.

-The RSU awards vested at the end of a three-year performance period beginning with the year of the grant, and then only if, and to the extent that, the Company's performance during the performance period achieved the threshold established by the Compensation Committee of the Company's Board of Directors.
-Performance thresholds were based on the Company's cumulative underwriting income, annual underwriting income, and net earned premium growth.
 Shares were forfeited or canceled when employees were no longer employed by the Company.
 Expired shares represent shares that did not meet the vesting requirements.

+The RSU awards vested at the end of a three-year performance period beginning with the year of the grant, and then only if, and to the extent that, the Company's performance during the performance period achieved the threshold established by the Compensation Committee of the Company's Board of Directors.
+Performance thresholds were based on the Company's

 The fair value of each RSU grant was determined based on the closing price of the Company's common stock on the grant date for awards classified as equity and on each reporting date for awards classified as a liability.
-Compensation cost is recognized based on management's best estimate of the performance goals that will be achieved.
-If the minimum performance goals are not met, no compensation cost will be recognized and any recognized compensation cost would be reversed.
+Compensation cost was recognized based on management's best estimate of the performance goals that would be achieved at the end of the performance period, taking into account expected forfeitures.
+If the minimum performance goals were not met, no compensation cost was recognized and any recognized compensation cost was reversed.